rbren/vizzy/test/e2e/cases/obesity/debug/visualizations/0/0/create-visualization/request.md

 The title of the dataset is: U.S. State Obesity Rates

-Contains obesity rates by U.S. state along with geographic information.
+Contains obesity rates by U.S. state along with geographic shape data

 ### Structure
-The data is structured as a CSV file with headers indicating each column's purpose.
-Each row represents a different U.S. state or territory and includes its FID (unique identifier), NAME (the state or territory's name), Obesity rate (percentage of the population classified as obese), SHAPE_Length (a geographical measure related to the state's boundary), and SHAPE_Area (the total area of the state).
-Prior to analysis, data scientists might want to convert the 'Obesity' field from string to float for numerical calculations and 'SHAPE_Length' and 'SHAPE_Area' from string to float or double, depending on the needed precision.
-The FID could be used as a primary key if merging this data with other data sources.
+The data is structured as a CSV file with fields for state ID (`FID`), state name (`NAME`), obesity rate (`Obesity`), and geographic information including `SHAPE_Length` and `SHAPE_Area`.
+Each row represents a U.S. state or territory.
+Note that the obesity rate is expressed as a percentage.
+The geographical shape data (`SHAPE_Length` for the perimeter length and `SHAPE_Area` for the total area) seems to be provided in some units not specified here, and special consideration should be given when dealing with the `SHAP_Length` and `SHAPE_Area` for `Hawaii` as its values are listed as `0`, indicating missing or inapplicable data.
+This suggests the need for preprocessing steps like handling missing values or converting units as per analysis requirements.

 ### Fields